mortezakowkabi/jcb-persian-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 [00:19:58](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h19m58s)

 It is going to check if we got a set of files here.
 It is going to check if that `($userfile)` is an `!is_array`.
 If it is not, it want to say no file was selected or no file was uploaded.
 We can just type that in.
-If at this point we detect any errors, we basically want to erase those errors and break out of this upload.
+If at this point we detect any errors, we want to erase those errors and break out of this upload.
 So let's see `UPLOADERROR`, `WARNINGUPLOADERROR`.
-I suppose we need to go look at these language strings in the language file of the installer to correctly translate these but I am not going to do that but just going to say `error`. <<<<<<<<<<
+I suppose we need to go look at these language strings in the language file of the installer to correctly translate these but I am not going to do that but just going to say `error`.
 ### Checking The Upload Size

 [00:21:02](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h21m02s)

-What we want to check here, is our upload size.
-We want to make sure that our upload size is what we expected.
-Is the maximum upload size too small in the php.ini, and that's really what happening here.
-Again it will give an error saying 'file to large'.
-The same here, it's checking again, this time it first checked whether it's in the INI files.
-Here it checks the file size that there is a file size.
-We can again say [00:21:57](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h21m57s) 'Upload error' again you should just check what is the actual file language string and replace that with the English version.
+What needs to be checked here, is the upload size.
+We want to make sure that our upload size is what we expected. `Is the maximum upload size too small in the php.ini`, and that is really what is happening here.
+Again it will give an error saying '`file too large`'.
+The same here, it is checking again, this time it first checked whether it is in the INI files.
+Here it checks the file size and that there is a file size.
+We can again say [00:21:57](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h21m57s) '`Upload error`' and you should just check what is the actual file language string and replace that with the English version.

 ### Build An Appropriate Path, Create The Path, Create Temporal Source - Move File With Jfile Upload

 [00:22:08](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h22m08s)

-Then we build appropriate path.
-We take the filename, create the path, we create this temporal SRC which is source path.
-And then we move the file with the Jfile upload.
-Now at this point the file is being uploaded to the server.
-[00:22:34](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h22m34s) There are still validation to do.
-In our script what we just grabbed from the uploader class, we do this unpack.
-We don't need to unpack, we want to do some other things here which are more appropriate for our purpose.
+ We `//Build appropriate paths` .
+We take the filename, create the path and create this `$tmp_src` which is the source path and then we move the file with the `JFile::upload`.
+Now at this point, the file is being uploaded to the server.
+[00:22:34](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h22m34s) There is still validation to do in our script that we just grabbed from the uploader class, we do this unpack.
+We do not need to unpack, we want to do some other things here which are more appropriate for our purpose.

 ### 'Unpack the downloaded package file' Replaced By A Little Function 'checkUpload'

 [00:22:57](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h22m57s)

-First thing, I'm going to move the get classes function up a few lines, and also make sure to have the folder class available in case.
-Then I'm going to clean the name, so that everything is fine and well and anywhere later we might not have any issues.
-We still have what we did here before.
-This 'Unpack the downloaded package file' is going to be replaced with a little function which I started writing called 'checkUpload'.
-I'm going to change this function as one of my own functions which I've already adapted for other projects and in the past.
-Like you've seen I have already move this one out.
+First thing, is to move the get classes function up a few lines, and also make sure to have the folder class available in the case and then going to clean the name, so that there should not later be any issues.
+We still have what we had here before.
+This '`Unpack the downloaded package file`' is going to be replaced with a short function which I wrote called '`checkUpload`' and going to change this function as one of my functions which I have already adapted for other projects in the past.
+As you may see I have already moved this one out.
 [00:23:38](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h23m38s) That one can stay like that.
+(See video) <<<<<<<<<<

 ### Do A Little Check-up - Set To False Or True

 [00:23:41](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h23m41s)

 Over here(see video) we are going to just do a little check-up to make sure that the package which we are going to give back and which were used to store in a database and all the rest is.
-Here we just going to grab the result of this which basically going to be true or false and we going to check if it's false, we going to say 'Upload failed'.
+Here we just going to grab the result of this which going to be true or false and we going to check if it's false, we going to say 'Upload failed'.
 If we still going to do this check.
 Now we've got this 'checkUpload' in place and we first going to get the format from the file.

 ### Use Custom Script To Validate Our Format